BryceDMonaco/DMTool/README.md

 # Releases
 Releases are Java 13 fat jars, no no external modules are required.
 Downloadable Jars will be listed here when available.

+# Contributing
+See CONTRIBUTING.md for information on how to contribute to this project.

 ### Credits
 * /u/Endomorphism002 for the original [monster data spreadsheet](https://www.reddit.com/r/DnD/comments/3dfose/5e_monster_manual_spreadsheet/) which was converted into a CSV
 * [This site](http://miroz.com.hr/random/monsters.html) for additional monster information such as stats and XP values